UM-KevinHe/SurvICpaper/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-PenalizedNR is an R package for fitting penalized Newton's method for the time-varying effects model using mAIC, TIC, GIC as information criteria, in particular we span the parameter using basis functions.
+PenalizedNR is an R package for fitting penalized Newton's method for the time-varying effects model using mAIC, TIC, GIC and HTIC as information criteria, in particular we span the parameter using basis functions.
 Utilities for carrying out post-fitting visualization, summarization, and inference are also provided.

 ## Installation